Fewer parks and higher taxes? City staff dissect Ford's housing bill | CBC News

 Specifically, they fear the Goulbourn wetland near Stittsville might be considered for future housing.

-Staff are concerned that years of work on a register of heritage buildings will be undone.
+Staff are also concerned that years of work on a register of heritage buildings will be undone.

-- Ford government was warned it has 'limited options' to enforce municipal housing targets
+- Ford gov't was warned it has 'limited options' to enforce municipal housing targets

 - Ontario housing bill weakens Ottawa's zoning plan for affordable units